mojofunk/mingw-pkg/README.md

 also install application into PREFIX.

 Another option would be to install binary packages built and maintained externally(fedora, msys2 etc) using PREFIX as root.
+One problem with this is that binary mingw packages in Fedora and MSYS2 aren't split into bin and devel packages like in native linux Fedora packages.
+This means instead of specifying what dll's and files to include/copy into a package, everything would be installed into package root and we would then need to specify which files to remove(headers,dll import libs etc).

 # Usage